MicrosoftDocs/well-architected/well-architected/security/testing.md

 There are tests that detect the cause of a security incident at its source.
 These security gaps must be resolved to make sure the incident isn't repeated.

-Incidents also indicate existing gaps in the test cases, which improves them over time.
+Incidents also improve test cases over time by uncovering existing gaps.
 The team should apply the lessons learned from the incident and routinely incorporate improvements.

 ### What are the different types of tests?